 However, 99 percent of the time, treating a portion of the settlement as wages is wise, and an agreed allocation is best.
 Plaintiff and defendant should arrive at a wage figure that is large enough to make the employer comfortable that it is complying with its withholding obligations.
-But the wage component shouldn't be so large that it causes the plaintiff to refuse to settle.
-In a \$1 million settlement, a plaintiff and defendant might agree that \$300,000 are wages subject to employment taxes, while \$700,000 are non-wage damages.
-The split might be 50-50, 80-20, 90-10, or any other figure.
-It all depends on the facts and the relative bargaining power of the parties.
+The wage component should not be so large to cause the plaintiff to refuse to settle.
+In a \$1 million settlement, a plaintiff and defendant might agree that \$300,000 is wages subject to employment taxes, while \$700,000 is non-wage damages.
+The wages split might be 50-50, 80-20, 90-10, or any other figure.
+It all depends on the facts and on the relative bargaining power of the parties.